-This division includes the Southfield Pavilion and Parks & Recreation Building Supervisor, Facility Supervisor for Beech Woods Recreation Center, and the Facility Supervisor for the Southfield Sports Arena & Pool.
+This division includes the Facility Supervisor for the Southfield Pavilion and Parks and Recreation Building, Facility Supervisor for Beech Woods Recreation Center, and the Facility Supervisor for the Southfield Sports Arena & Pool.

 PROGRAMMERS

 The City has four programming positions including an overall programmer, two recreational programmers and one youth programmer.